-The University's commitment to quality and excellence in all activities undertaken requires sustained efforts to strive for the highest standards.
-It also requires on-going systematic self-monitoring, evaluation and organisational learning.
+Maynooth University's vision "to be a university of excellence, opportunity and impact' as articulated in its' Strategic plan 2023-2028, recognises that the achievement of this vision is underscored by ensuring high quality standards in all that it does.
+Such a commitment to quality and excellence requires sustained effort-and on-going systematic self-monitoring, evaluation and organisational learning.
 Maynooth University has a long tradition of formal reviews of its approaches to supporting quality.
 It pioneered the introduction of departmental quality reviews in 1996, and again in 2009 it was the first university to undergo an institutional quality review under procedures devised by the Irish Universities Quality Board that had been established in 2006.